The ExoGRAVITY survey: A K-band spectral library of giant exoplanet and brown dwarf companions: Introduction

-Classical high-contrast imaging instruments on 8--10~m class telescopes have been limited to detecting companions at $>10$~au separations from the host star due to the inner working angle of their coronagraphs \citep[e.g.,][]{nielsen2019,vigan2021}.
+Classical high-contrast imaging instruments on 8--10~m-class telescopes have been limited to detecting companions at $>10$~au separations from the host star due to the inner working angle of their coronagraphs \citep[e.g.,][]{nielsen2019,vigan2021}.
 Interferometric techniques are one avenue to overcome this limitation.
-While single-telescope aperture masking and kernel phase interferometry from the ground are struggling to achieve the necessary contrasts to detect planetary-mass companions \citep[e.g.,][]{ireland2013,kammerer2019,wallace2020,stolker2024}, the Near Infrared Imager and Slitless Spectrograph (NIRISS) instrument \citep{doyon2023} on board \emph{JWST} \citep{gardner2023} is capable of imaging exoplanetary companions down to $\sim70$~mas separations \red{using aperture masking interferometry with the non-redundant mask} (\citealt{sivaramakrishnan2023}, \citealt{desdoigts2025}), although only in broadband photometry.
+While single-telescope aperture masking and kernel phase interferometry from the ground are struggling to achieve the necessary contrasts to detect planetary-mass companions \citep[e.g.,][]{ireland2013,kammerer2019,wallace2020,stolker2024}, the Near Infrared Imager and Slitless Spectrograph (NIRISS) instrument \citep{doyon2023} onboard \emph{JWST} \citep{gardner2023} is capable of imaging exoplanetary companions down to $\sim70$~mas separations \red{using Aperture Masking Interferometry with the non-redundant mask} (\citealt{sivaramakrishnan2023}, \citealt{desdoigts2025}), despite only in broadband photometry.
 With the detection of the exoplanet HR~8799~e with VLTI/GRAVITY \citep{gravity2019}, long-baseline interferometry entered the field of direct exoplanet detection techniques and opened up a new parameter space for direct observations of substellar companions at $\sim1$--10~au separations from the host star.
-The unique combination of angular resolution and starlight suppression capabilities with long-baseline interferometry allows us to measure companion astrometry at $\sim50~\text{\textmu as}$ precision and companion spectra at a high signal-to-noise ratio \citep[S/N,][]{lacour2020}.
-GRAVITY in particular provides spectroscopy at $\sim2.0$--$2.4~\micron$ wavelengths in the \textit{K}-band, which is a powerful spectral regime for studying the atmospheres of substellar companions near the L-T transition.
-Molecular features from carbon monoxide (CO) and methane (CH${}_4$) help constrain the carbon chemistry and cloudiness of these objects \citep[e.g.,][]{patience2012,zahnle2014} and help determine elemental abundance ratios, in particular C/O ratios \citep{gravity2020,molliere2020}.
+The unique combination of angular resolution and starlight suppression capabilities with long-baseline interferometry enables measuring companion astrometry at $\sim50~\text{\textmu as}$ precision and companion spectra at a high signal-to-noise ratio \citep[SNR,][]{lacour2020}.
+GRAVITY in particular provides spectroscopy at $\sim2.0$--$2.4~\micron$ wavelength in the \textit{K}-band which is a powerful spectral regime for studying the atmospheres of substellar companions near the L-T transition.
+Molecular features from carbon-monoxide (CO) and methane (CH${}_4$) help constraining the carbon chemistry and cloudiness of these objects \citep[e.g.,][]{patience2012,zahnle2014} and determining elemental abundance ratios, in particular C/O ratios \citep{gravity2020,molliere2020}.
 These have been discussed in the literature for constraining formation scenarios \citep[e.g.,][]{oeberg2011,eistrup2018,molliere2022,hoch2023}.